Led Zeppelin didn't write tunes that everyone liked... they left that to the Bee Gees. -Wayne Campbell, Philosopher, 1992

 And that is really cool.

 I found myself immediately recommending it to fellow teachers who are my age and who I know share a similar nerdy bent, but I can't recommend it to everyone.
 I loved it specifically for the nostalgia and references.
 If someone didn't get those things from it, the movie would barely exist.
 The plot of the movie is so thin that it even mocks itself for it at a major story point (which I found hilarious.)
 I will, however, always have a strong personal connection to it.
-Just as I will always put Wayne's World in the top 5 movies of all time because of how it colored my childhood, this movie will rank highly because of it knew my childhood.
+Just as I will always put Wayne's World in the top 5 movies of all time because of how it colored my childhood, this movie will rank highly because of how it knew my childhood.
 I loved it, because it was mine.

 And I began to wonder if any of my students have walked away from one of my lessons with that same feeling.

 It's easy to see when a lesson works with a class.
 Students are engaged, they are having a good time, they are learning and they are a little bummed when it ends.
 As a teacher, one gets really good at reading a room.
 Well, one should at least.
 I know when energy is dropping.
 I know when something isn't making sense.
-But, admittedly, I most know it on an aggregate level.
-I have not really trained myself to see if one student is connecting or not.
+But, admittedly, I mostly know it on an aggregate level.
+I have not really trained myself to see if one specific student is connecting or not.
 In a 50-minute period that is filled from bell to bell with learning, it just doesn't seem particularly feasible.

 As teachers we are taught, literally, to use universal design techniques that will reach all students.
 We can then differentiate for our advanced or struggling learners.
 Let's be real though, that second part doesn't often happen.
-It is way too consuming and frankly, is really hard to do well.
+It is way too time consuming and frankly, is really hard to do well.
 So, instead we design lessons to appeal to as broad a spectrum of our students as possible.
 Then, if you're like me, you look at the few who didn't get it, write them off as outliers and say to yourself, "well, most of them got it!"

 And hey, a day where most of my students got the lesson is a win in my book!
 So, I'm not saying this is wrong.
 I think the problem though, is that by aiming toward the middle every time, we might miss out on hitting one of those perfect lesson high points that ends up jump-starting a student's interest in our class or subject.